iotaledger/wallet.rs/documentation/docs/libraries/overview.md

+---
+description: The `wallet.rs` library is written in Rust.
+You can also find three bindings written in Node.js, Python and Java.
+image: /img/logo/wallet_light.png
+keywords:
+- bindings
+- library
+- rust
+- python
+- node.js
+- account
+- multiple
+---
 # IOTA Wallet Libraries

-The `wallet.rs` library is writen in Rust.
-You can also find two bindings writen in Node.js and Python:
+The `wallet.rs` library is written in Rust.
+You can also find two bindings written in Node.js and Python:

 - [Rust](rust/getting_started.md)
 - [Node.js](nodejs/getting_started.md)